 The types and varieties of devices have expanded also.
 In addition to computers and workstations, the typical network includes printers, copiers, routers, switches, VoIP boxes, and other managed appliances.

 At some point, any network administrator will need to do an audit of all these connected network devices, an essential task for configuration management, capacity planning, and security.
-But even if you've been diligent in logging devices as they are connected it can be a bit of a shock to see what is actually on your network—and then there's the task of figuring out what, exactly, everything is, and what it's doing.
-No one wants to spend hours, or even days evaluating each device, and assigning them the proper monitors.
+But even if you've been diligent in logging devices as they are connected to your network, it can be a bit of a shock to see what is actually on your network.
+Then there's the task of figuring out what, exactly, everything is, and what it's doing.
+No one wants to spend hours or even days evaluating each device and assigning them the proper monitors.

 How WhatsUp Gold's Device Roles Speed Discovery and Reduce Set-up Time